 To assist the assistant referees in placing the robots manually when needed or requested, small Xs will be marked on the field using a black felt-tip pen in the spots where manually placed robots should go.
-Note that most positions are shared between the attacking team and defending team, so only 6 marks will be needed.
 These marks should be small, such that they are visible to humans but invisible to robots.